Therese Adams Muranaka, San

 regular fare of pickled cabbage, cucumbers, olives, onions,

 pumpkins, and melons (Post and Lutz

 1976:144, Story 1960:31).

-the name for these settlers, comes from their
+the name for these settlers, comes from the characteristic

-Spirit, and often escalating with body swaying, foot
+shout and stomp, then continuing with body swaying, foot

 stomping, and hopping, skipping and/or leaping, sometimes

 from their standing position moving toward others for